m-lab/website/_pages/who.md

 # Who we are

-M-Lab was founded by [New America's Open Technology Institute (OTI)](https://www.newamerica.org/oti/), the [PlanetLab Consortium](http://planet-lab.org/), Google Inc. and academic researchers.
-The founding members collectively make up the steering committee that will lead development of M-Lab's organizational policies and structure going forward.

-M-Lab is intended to operate as a community-based effort.
-We currently receive assistance from M-Lab supporting partners, and we welcome others who would like to contribute to the platform's growth and success.
-In order for M-Lab to achieve its objectives, it depends on the participation of additional companies, institutions and researchers.
-[Learn how to get involved]({{ site.baseurl }}/contribute/).
 M-Lab was founded by [New America's Open Technology Institute (OTI)](https://www.newamerica.org/oti/), the [PlanetLab Consortium](http://planet-lab.org/), Google Inc., and academic researchers.
 The founding members collectively make up the steering committee that will lead the development of M-Lab’s organizational policies and structure going forward.

 M-Lab is intended to operate as a community-based effort.
 We currently receive assistance from M-Lab supporting partners, and we welcome others who would like to contribute to the platform's growth and success.
 In order for M-Lab to achieve its objectives, it depends on the participation of additional companies, institutions, and researchers.
 Learn how to [get involved]({{ site.baseurl }}/contribute).